nmedia82/sync-wc-google/readme.txt

 * Bug fixed: [Tags were not adding from sheet to store, it is fixed](https://www.youtube.com/channel/UCEA9i5lXJMIo1u5aYbf2qgw)
 = 3.0 - June 14, 2021 =
 * Features: Major update to manage sync from the Google Sheet menu
-* Features: Google App script used to send products from Google Sheet = 2.6 - May 13, 2021 =
+* Features: Google App script used to send products from Google Sheet™ = 2.6 - May 13, 2021 =
 * Bug fixed: [Critical error fixed when google client is not set](https://wordpress.org/support/topic/critical-error-in-plugin-setting-page/)
 = 2.5 - April 18, 2021 =